 Draconic Prowess (Ex)

-- At 7th level, he gains a bonus feat from the following list: Blind-Fight, Great Fortitude, Improved Initiative, Power Attack, or Toughness.
+- At 8th and 16th levels, he gains a bonus feat from the following list: Blind-Fight, Great Fortitude, Improved Initiative, Power Attack, or Toughness.

-- At 11th level, the dragon knight’s bite attack deals an additional 1d6 points of damage of his energy type on a successful hit.
+- At 12th and 20th levels, the dragon knight’s bite attack deals an additional 1d6 points of damage of his energy type on a successful hit.

 Dragon Breath (Su)